-#LetLizSpeak: Democrats protest GOP silencing of Elizabeth Warren
+#LetLizSpeak and #ShePersisted: Dems protest GOP silencing of Elizabeth Warren

 But to Warren, King’s letter was a crucial part of the debate.

-“I went to the floor last night to do my Constitutional responsibility: to debate whether or not Jeff Sessions should be the next attorney general of the United States,” Warren told Yahoo News.
-“My Constitutional responsibility is to come down here and debate with my head and with my heart.”
+“I went to the floor last night to do my constitutional responsibility: to debate whether or not Jeff Sessions should be the next attorney general of the United States,” Warren told Yahoo News.
+“My constitutional responsibility is to come down here and debate with my head and with my heart.”

 More from Yahoo News: